🍷

 • Dutton Ranch was already one of the most respected Russian River Valley grower operations before the partnership

-• Steve Dutton continues as winegrower and partner, providing vineyard-side continuity
+• Steve Dutton continues as winegrower and partner; Dutton Ranch provides the fruit-side anchor through the transition

 Thanks for reading.
 No ads on the app.Open the Wine with Seth App →